Client Management

 Each client row in the table has a three-dot menu (and right-click context menu) with quick actions:

-Tip: Both actions navigate you to the relevant page with the add form already open and the client pre-filled.
+Tip: The Add Project and Add Proposal actions navigate you to the relevant page with the add form already open and the client pre-filled.
 Simply complete the remaining fields and submit.

 Editing and deleting clients

 To edit a client, open their record and click the Edit button.
 The same multi-step form opens with all existing values pre-filled.
-To delete a client, use the delete action from the row actions menu.
+To delete a client, open the client drawer and use the delete action there.
 Deletion is permanent, so you will be asked to confirm before the record is removed.

 Working with the client list

 The Clients page presents all your clients in a configurable table.
-You can filter by any column, sort ascending or descending, and use the search bar to quickly find a specific client by name, email, or company.
-The column visibility toggle lets you show or hide columns to focus on the information that matters most to your workflow.
+You can sort columns, use the global search bar, apply the available filters, group by attention state, and show or hide columns to focus on the information that matters most to your workflow.
+The search bar looks across the client data shown to your view, so it is useful for quick name, contact, source, and status searches.

 Status filter